EXPEDITION: SICHUAN BASIN TO TIBETAN PLATEAU

 and meetings with herders

-Our journey covers two provinces of China: Sichuan and Qinghai.
+Our journey covers parts of two provinces of China: Sichuan and Qinghai.
 The vast plain on which Chengdu is located, known as the Sichuan Basin, has an elevation ranging from 1,480 to 2,360 feet.
 The city of Yushu (our base for the Snow Leopard scouting), on the Tibetan Plateau, has an elevation of around 12,100 ft with an alpine sub-arctic climate.

 RETURN TO: The Roadbook | Expedition Main Page | Expedition Field Notes